ainefernandez/F1RDDQualy/README.md

 Hi there! 👋

-Welcome to my repo — bringing econometrics into the world of Formula 1! 🚦🏎️
+Welcome to my repo, bringing econometrics into the world of Formula 1! 🚦🏎️
 This README will give you an overview of the project — including why I did it, how I approached the analysis, the data I used, and what I discovered.

 This project uses a Regression Discontinuity Design (RDD) to explore a question as old as F1 itself: